-4. In the context of renewed corporate emphasis on providing evidence and accountability for results, WFP has committed to increase evaluation coverage of operations and mandated OEV to commission a series of Operations Evaluations (OpEvs) in 2013 -2015.

-5. Operations to be evaluated are selected based on utility and risk criteria.
-From a shortlist of operations meeting these criteria prepared by OEV, the Regional Bureau (RB) has selected, in consultation with the Country Office (CO) the Mali EMOP 200525 for an independent evaluation.
-In particular, the evaluation has been timed to ensure that findings can feed into future decisions on programme design.
+- 4. In the context of renewed corporate emphasis on providing evidence and accountability for results, WFP has committed to increase evaluation coverage of operations and mandated OEV to commission a series of Operations Evaluations (OpEvs) in 2013 -2015. - 5.
+Operations to be evaluated are selected based on utility and risk criteria.1 From a shortlist of operations meeting these criteria prepared by OEV, the Regional Bureau (RB) has selected, in consultation with the Country Office (CO) PRRO 200310 for an independent evaluation.
+In particular, the evaluation has been timed to ensure that findings can feed into future decisions on programme implementation and inform adjustments to the design.
+This is particularly important considering that PRRO 200310 represented a departure from the previous operations by introducing new targeting approach through vulnerability analysis, as well as a new activity to support youth skills development.